 2. My goal for academic tutoring is to (a) help the student achieve a better grade in the course, by (b) helping the student to understand and master the material.
 I do not offer quick or mechanical “tricks” that will allow the student to “fake” their way to a better grade without actual understanding of the material.
 The tutoring takes a lot of time because understanding and mastery take a lot of time.

-If the tutoring time is inadequate, I will not “rush” to make sure we “cover” all the course topics; instead, I will continue to move at a slow and methodical pace, focusing on understanding and mastery of the topics there is time for us to cover carefully, rather than rushing to provide a brief overview of all topics.
+We will not rush to make sure we “cover” all the course topics; instead, we will move at a slow and methodical pace, focusing on understanding and mastery of the topics there is time for us to cover carefully, rather than rushing to provide a brief overview of all topics.

-I record all sessions and post them to YouTube.
+I record all sessions and make them publicly available on YouTube.
 For recordings of previous sessions, click here.

-For Skype tutoring, after our first session, if you decide you want to schedule further sessions, you will need to purchase a digital drawing tablet (unless you already own one) to use when we are working on practice problems, so that I can see your work on the problems during the sessions and so that this work can be included in the videos.
-I suggest this one: Wacom Intuos Pen and Touch Small Tablet (CTH480)
+For Skype tutoring, you will need a digital drawing tablet, such as this one, to use when we are working on practice problems, so that I can see your work on the problems during the sessions and so that this work can be included in the videos.
+If you like, you can wait until after our first session to purchase a tablet.

 For in-person tutoring, when we are working on practice problems, the student will use a digital drawing tablet (provided by me), so that this work can be included in the video.
 After the session, I will send the student a printable document containing this work for the student’s notes.

 My availability can fluctuate suddenly and unpredictably.
 I cannot give advance notice for when I will be unavailable.
-I do not guarantee availability and may become temporarily or permanently unavailable, without notice, at any point during the semester.
+I do not guarantee availability and may become temporarily or permanently unavailable, without advance notice, at any time.